 CrossFit seems to be against specialization.

-To get good at something, you need to be dedicated.
+To get good at something, you have to be dedicated.
 One of the best ways to never accomplish anything is to do too much at once.
-There are only so many hours in a day, and when you spread yourself too thin, you lose the battle regardless of how big your army is.
+When you spread yourself thin, you lose the battle regardless of how big your army is.

 When your efforts are denser, you hit harder.

-Until then it seems more logical to learn how to do a few things really well instead of trying hard to suck at as many activities as possible just to look “hardcore“.
+The large number of movements results in an inability to develop a base.
+And without a base, you don’t have the freedom to make your own choices.
+The base is the only thing that can set your free.
+Once you’re more advanced, you can experiment.
+Until then it seems more logical to learn how to do a few things really well instead of trying to suck at as many activities as possible just to look “hardcore“.

 The usage of steroids is not that important.
-After all, people should be free to do whatever they want with their bodies as long as it does not harm other people.
+After all, people should be free to do whatever they want with their bodies as long as it does not harm others.

-The real problem is that a lot of girls and boys are misled that they can look like the shredded CrossFit athletes naturally.
+The real problem is that many girls and boys are misled into believing that they can look like the shredded CrossFit athletes naturally.
 You can’t.
 Most are doping their brains out.
 You can’t have that size and conditioning at the same time.